yugabyte/yugabyte-db/docs/content/preview/architecture/key-concepts.md

 ## Fault domain

 A fault domain is a potential point of failure.
 Examples of fault domains would be nodes, racks, zones, or entire regions. {{<link "../../../explore/fault-tolerance/#fault-domains">}}

+## Leader balancing

+YugabyteDB tries to keep the number of leaders evenly distributed across the [nodes](#node) in a cluster to ensure an even distribution of load.

 ## Master server

-The [YB-Master](../yb-master/) service is responsible for keeping system metadata, coordinating system-wide operations, such as creating, altering, and dropping tables, as well as initiating maintenance operations such as load balancing. {{<link "yb-master">}}
+The [YB-Master](../yb-master/) service is responsible for keeping system metadata, coordinating system-wide operations, such as creating, altering, and dropping tables, as well as initiating maintenance operations such as load balancing. {{<link "../yb-master">}}

 {{<tip>}}
 The master server is also typically referred as just **master**.